Code-Institute-Submissions/the-shamans-cat/README.md

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.

-- [**Cloud9**](https://c9.io/login) is an online Integrated Development Environment IDE to be replaced by AWS Cloud 9 IDE 30th June 2019.
+- [**Cloud9 & AWS Cloud 9**](https://www.awseducate.com/signin/SiteLogin) is an online Integrated Development Environment IDE.
 Used as recommended by Code Institute.
 It provides a standardised environment for development.

-- [**AWS Cloud 9 IDE**](https://www.awseducate.com/signin/SiteLogin) Used as recommended by Code Institute.
+- [**Gitpod IDE**](https://www.gitpod.io/) is an online IDE used as recommended by Code Institute.
 It provides a standardised environment for development.

 - [**HTML**](https://www.w3.org/html/) Hypertext Markup Language is a declarative programming language, used to provide structural elements to web pages.